nomada314/starter-academic/content/post/BS/Lec3_Intervals.md

 The estimate of the proportion of all TV viewers in Toledo, Ohio who watch the local news on CBS is between (.44 − .034) and (.44 + .034) or 40.6% and 47.4%.

+## Choosing an appropiate sample size

+When working with confidence intervals, one important variable is sample size.
+However, in practice, sample size is not a variable.
+It is a decision we make so that our estimate of a population parameter is a good one.
+Our decision is based on three variables:

+1. The margin of error the researcher will tolerate.
+2. The level of confidence desired, for example, 95%.
+3. The variation or dispersion of the population being studied.

+The first variable is the *margin of error*.
+It is designated as $E$ and is the amount that is added and subtracted to the sample mean (or sample proportion) to determine the endpoints of the confidence interval.

+> In a study of wages, we may decide that we want to estimate the mean wage of the population with a margin of error of plus or minus $1,000.
+> In an opinion poll, we may decide that we want to estimate the population proportion with a margin of error of plus or minus 3.5%.

+The margin of error is the amount of error we are willing to tolerate in estimating a population parameter.
+A small margin of error will require a larger sample and more money and time to collect the sample.
+A larger margin of error will permit a smaller sample and result in a wider confidence interval.

+The second choice is the *level of confidence*.
+In working with confidence intervals, we logically choose relatively high levels of confidence such as 95% and 99%.
+To compute the sample size, we need the z-statistic that corresponds to the chosen level of confidence.
+The 95% level of confidence corresponds to a z value of 1.96, and a 90% level of confidence corresponds to a z value of 1.645.
+Notice that larger sample sizes (and more time and money to collect the sample) correspond with higher levels of confidence.
+Also, notice that we use a z-statistic.

+he third choice to determine the sample size is the *population standard deviation*.
+If the population is widely dispersed, a large sample is required to get a good estimate.
+On the other hand, if the population is concentrated (homogeneous), the required sample size to get a good estimate will be smaller.
+Often, we do not know the population standard deviation.
+Here are three suggestions to estimate the population standard deviation.

+1. **Conduct a pilot study**.
+This is the most common method.
+Suppose we want an estimate of the number of hours per week worked by students enrolled in the College of Business at the University of Texas.
+To test the validity of our questionnaire, we use it on a small sample of students.
+From this small sample, we compute the standard deviation of the number of hours worked and use this value as the population standard deviation.
+2. **Use a comparable study**.
+Use this approach when there is an estimate of the standard deviation from another study.
+Suppose we want to estimate the number of hours worked per week by refuse workers.
+Information from certain state or federal agencies that regularly study the workforce may provide a reliable value to use for the population standard deviation.
+5. Use a range-based approach.
+To use this approach, we need to know or have an estimate of the largest and smallest values in the population.
+Recall from Chapter 3, the Empirical Rule states that virtually all the observations could be expected to be within plus or minus 3 standard deviations of the mean, assuming that the distribution follows the normal distribution.
+Thus, the distance between the largest and the smallest values is 6 standard deviations.
+We can estimate the standard deviation as one-sixth of the range.
+For example, the director of operations at University Bank wants to estimate the number of ATM transactions per month made by college stu- dents.
+She believes that the distribution of ATM transactions follows the normal distribution.
+The minimum and maximum of ATM transactions per month are 2 and 50, so the range is 48, found by (50 − 2).
+Then the estimated value of the population standard deviation would be eight ATM transactions per month, 48/6.

+Sample size for estimating the population mean

+$$n = \left(\frac{z\sigma}{E}\right)^2.$$

+> A student in public administration wants to estimate the mean monthly earnings of city council members in large cities.
+She can tolerate a margin of error of $100 in estimating the mean.
+She would also prefer to report the interval estimate with a 95% level of confidence.
+The student found a report by the Department of Labor that reported a standard deviation of $1,000.
+What is the required sample size?

+Sample size for estimating the population proportion

+$$n = \pi(1-\pi)\left(\frac{z}{E}\right)^2.$$

+> The student in the previous example also wants to estimate the proportion of cities that have private refuse collectors.
+The student wants to estimate the population proportion with a margin of error of .10, prefers a level of confidence of 90%, and has no estimate for the population proportion.
+What is the required sample size?

+## Finite-population correction factor

+The populations we have sampled so far have been very large or infinite.
+What if the sampled population is not very large?
+We need to make some adjustments in the way we compute the standard error of the sample means and the standard error of the sam- ple proportions.

+For a finite population, where the total number of objects or individuals is N and the number of objects or individuals in the sample is n, we need to adjust the standard errors in the confidence interval formulas.
+This adjustment is called the finite-population correction factor.
+It is often shortened to FPC and is:

+$$\text{FPC}= \sqrt{\frac{N-n}{n-1}}$$

+So if we wished to develop a confidence interval for the mean from a finite population and the population standard deviation was unknown, we would use

+$$ \overline{X} \pm t_{df}\frac{s}{\sqrt{n}}\sqrt{\frac{N-n}{n-1}}.$$

+> There are 250 families residing in Scandia, Pennsylvania.
+A random sample of 40 of these families revealed the mean annual church contribution was $450 and the standard deviation of this was $75.
+1. What is the population mean?
+What is the best estimate of the population mean?
+2. Develop a 90% confidence interval for the population mean.
+What are the end- points of the confidence interval?
+3. Using the confidence interval, explain why the population mean could be $445.
+Could the population mean be $425?
+Why?